Ten Tips for Improving Joint Health and Flexibility

 Hang out at the salad bars

-Load up on your dark leafy greens like spinach and kale, which are great way to help prevent bone loss.
-Broccoli and cauliflower are also great, fantastic choices to eat.
-In fact you should aim to eat about two cups of veggies per meal to keep your bones and your joints nice and flexible.
+Load up on your dark leafy greens like spinach and kale, which are great ways to help prevent bone loss.
+Broccoli and cauliflower are also fantastic choices.
+In fact you should aim to eat about two cups of veggies per meal to keep your bones strong and your joints nice and flexible.

 Taste the rainbow

 Sugar and processed foods are only going to worsen your joint pain.
-So avoid sugars and alcohol too at all cost as they are very inflammatory and acidic to the body.
+So avoid sugars and alcohol too at all cost, as they are very inflammatory and acidic to the body.
 Add a little color to your diet by means of fruits and vegetables.
-These include colorful fruits like cherries, oranges, blueberries, blackberries, strawberries.
-All of these in your diet will ensure that you get the right amount of fiber, and the right amount of vital nutrients and antioxidants into your diet.
-Eat this up.
-This will help keep the inflammation down and hopefully your joints will feel free of pain.
+These include colorful fruits like cherries, oranges, blueberries, blackberries, and strawberries.
+All of these in your diet will help ensure that you get the right amount of fiber, and the right amount of vital nutrients and antioxidants into your diet.
+This will help keep inflammation down and reduce joint pain.

 Cut back on jitter juice

 Reduce your intake of caffeinated drinks such as coffee.
-These raises cortisol, adding to inflammation into your body.
-It can also weaken your bones which can in turn lead to increased joint pain.
+These increase cortisol, adding to inflammation in the body.
+It can also weaken your bones, which can in turn lead to increased joint pain.

 Try taking a Yoga class!
 Yoga is a great way to strengthen the muscles around the joints to increase your flexibility.
-It’s also a great way to strengthen the mind and body connection, enabling you to become more self-aware and more in tune with what is going on in your body.
-This enables you to notice or to catch pain in the body more quickly.
+It’s also a great way to strengthen the mind/body connection, helping you become more aware of what is going on in your body.
+This enables you to notice issues going on in the body more quickly.
 It is an immediate biofeedback mechanism.